apache/druid/docs/development/extensions-core/kafka-supervisor-reference.md

 Verify that you've changed the values for all configurations to match your own environment.
 You can use the environment variable config provider syntax in the **Consumer properties** field on the **Connect tab** in the **Load Data** UI in the web console.
 When connecting to Kafka, Druid replaces the environment variables with their corresponding values.

-Note: You can provide SSL connections with [Password provider](../../operations/password-provider.md) interface to define the `keystore`, `truststore`, and `key`, but this feature is deprecated.
+You can provide SSL connections with [Password provider](../../operations/password-provider.md) interface to define the `keystore`, `truststore`, and `key`, but this feature is deprecated.

 ## Specifying data format